-High-risk loans are just that, high risk, meaning that the profile of the business presents issues that make it more difficult to provide a business loan for the business by the credit provider.
-Remember, the lender wants to lend you money to your business and has to make an informed calculated risk to do so.
+High-risk business loans are just that, high-risk, meaning that the business profile presents issues that make it more difficult to provide a business loan for the business by the credit provider.
+Remember, the high-risk small business lenders want to lend money to your business and have to make an informed, calculated risk.

 What Defines a High-Risk Business Loan?

-When defining a high-risk business loan, you have to look at the factors that are reviewed by business lenders to make an informed credit decision in business lending.
+When defining a high-risk business loan, you have to look at the factors that business lenders review to make an informed credit decision in business lending.

-Let’s take a deep dive into those factors and breakdown their importance in the business credit decision.
+Let's dive deeply into those factors and break down their importance in the business credit decision.

 What Are the Considerations for a High-Risk Business Loan?